AmericanCouncils/fiendish-bundle/README.md

 Supervisor will keep track of everything printed out by your daemons and all activity related to them starting and stopping.
-Yur best bet for figuring out any problems with your daemons is to use the Supervisor console:
+Your best bet for figuring out any problems with your daemons is to use the Supervisor console:

     $ sudo supervisorctl